Blog

 • Medical opinions detailing specific workplace limitations.

-• Treatment records from VA or private mental health providers.
+• Treatment records from VA or private providers.

 • Lay statements from former employers or fellow service members.